 Prior to her appointment at Westwood Junior High School, Mrs. Icossipentarhos served as Associate Director of Bands at both Ted Polk Middle School in Carrollton-Farmers Branch ISD and Hendrick Middle School in Plano ISD.
 Bands under her direction have received consistent UIL Sweepstakes awards and other top awards and honors at festivals and contests around the metroplex.

-Nathan Hinojosa is proud to serve as Assistant Director of Bands at Westwood Junior High School in Richardson, Texas.
+Nathan Hinojosa is proud to serve as Director of Bands at Westwood Junior High School in Richardson, Texas.
 Mr. Hinojosa was born in Lubbock, TX but grew up in San Antonio.
 He graduated from the University of North Texas with a Bachelor’s degree in Music Education.
 During his academic career at UNT, he studied with trumpet professor Dr. Jason Bergman and performed in the Concert Band, Brass Band, Green Brigade Marching Band, and the basketball and volleyball pep bands.